Ōmana Regional Park: Simplified geological overview

 200 - 150 million years ago sand eroded from the super-continent Gondwana into a deep trough in the sea floor.
 These deposits were kilometers thick and compressed, folded and heated became hard greywacke.

 150 - 120 million years ago The hard greywacke was uplifted and became the first mountainous backbone of New Zealand.
 120 - 70 million years ago the mountain ranges were eroded to a great degree.
 35 – 15 million years ago the sea completely covered much of New Zealand.
 During this long quiet period, sediments were deposited over the old basement rock and gradually metamorphosed into sandstones.
 15 – 5 million years ago The greywackes were again uplifted (Late Miocene).
 This second set of earth movements, known as the Kaikoura Orogeny, elevated large fault-bounded blocks to form the horsts (upfaulted blocks of land) of the Hunua and Coromandel Ranges, and threw down the grabens (down-faulted blocks) of the Firth of Thames and Hauraki Gulf which Omana now overlooks.

 Vegetation

-Apart from the pohutukawa and grass areas, there is a southern patch of mature tanekaha and a northern patch of puriri (ripe red berries) and taraire.
-Other large trees include rewarewa, mapou, kowhai, totara, tree ferns, cabbage trees, and kahikatea.
-Kanuka can be found on the slopes of the Te Puru creek (the estuarine mangrove salt marsh).
+Apart from the pōhutukawa and grass areas, there is a southern patch of mature tānekaha and a northern patch of pūriri (ripe red berries) and taraire.
+Other large trees include rewarewa, mapou, kōwhai, tōtara, tree ferns, cabbage trees, and kahikatea.
+Kānuka can be found on the slopes of the Te Puru creek (the estuarine mangrove salt marsh).